5 steps to uncovering your personal interiors style for your renovation

 Step 5 - Finalising the colour scheme

 Once your mood board is complete, you should have between 5-7 colours that make up your scheme.
-This will usually consist of:

 Make sure all of these colours feature throughout most spaces in the home (whether it be a fixture or some decor).
 You can dial up or dial up or dial down the colours, but it will help to feel that sense of flow once everything is complete.